Ranking nodes in bipartite systems with a non-linear iterative map: Results

 One further question is how close the obtained extinction area is to the global maximum.
 We can explore a large population of rankings by employing a genetic algorithm that searches for the best extinction area. \SM{3} shows that, for different ensembles of randomly generated matrices, the average best extinction area found by our map always coincides or is better than the genetic-algorithm result.
 It is worth noticing that the iterative map is typically 100 times faster than a genetic algorithm, as also discussed in \SM{3}.
+In the same section, we analyze the extinction area obtained by different algorithms when applied to the small ecological matrices of the Web of Life database, for which we can run a genetic algorithm in a reasonable amount of time.
+Also in this case our map find the same extinction area of the genetic algorithm, but for those very small ecosystems the ranking difference with respect to the fitness-complexity map is negligible.

+Finally, we investigated possible differences in progressively removing rows or columns.
+As panel A shows, there can be differences in the EA value at fixed exponent, but the maximum is roughly at the same value.
+Supplementary Figure 10 indeed shows that the optimization procedures by removing rows or columns lead to almost the same maximum for each matrix.
+There is more variability in the exponents at which the maximum is attained using the two alternative removal procedures.
+The exponents often do not coincide precisely, but are however strongly correlated (Supplementary Figure 10).